wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 ![Environment Variables](../../assets/img/ipaas/integration-studio/env_variables.png){.cInlineImage-half}

+The Choreo DevOps Portal also allows you to define configurations and secrets to a deployed integration (as well as other component types) with more flexibility to cater your advance configuration needs.
+For more information, see [Configurations and secrets](../../devops/devops-portal.md#configurations-and-secrets).

 For a list of parameters that you can configure as environment variables, see [WSO2 API Manager Documentation - Injecting Parameters - Supported parameters](https://apim.docs.wso2.com/en/latest/integrate/develop/injecting-parameters/#supported-parameters).

 ## Connectors